DefJM/hemb/content/posts/20240127_ctf-llm-part1.md

 [Capture the flag competitions](https://en.wikipedia.org/wiki/Capture_the_flag) are a great way of learning cybersecurity concepts and tools.
 There is an [introductory article on CTFs](https://help.hackthebox.com/en/articles/5200851-introduction-to-ctfs#) by [Hack The Box](https://www.hackthebox.com), in which they define CTFs as follows: *A CTF (aka Capture the Flag) is a competition where teams or individuals have to solve several Challenges.
 The one that solves/collects most flags the fastest wins the competition.* Applying this concept to large language models and chatbots is a recent and interesting development.
 In this post we delve into two competitions on LLM prompt injection attacks called [Gandalf](https://gandalf.lakera.ai) and [LLM CTF @ SaTML 2024](https://ctf.spylab.ai).
 We are participating in the latter one.

-In addition, [SaTML 2024](https://satml.org/#) is holding [two further CTF competitions](https://satml.org/participate-competitions/) on CNN interpretability and universal backdoor attacks.
-We intend to review these two in a later post.

 ## Prompt injection attacks